Honolulu, HI Dentist

 A: Millions of people struggle with halitosis, or bad breath, despite daily teeth brushing.
 Here is a checklist of procedures that can eliminate the problem: twice daily brushing; daily flossing and tongue cleaning; regular professional cleanings; and, careful cleaning of any dentures or removable dental appliances.
 However, if your hygiene is meticulous and the problem persists, we can offer several additional solutions.

-First, we can provide a plastic tool called a tongue scraper that cleans away bacterial build-up on your tongue, significantly alleviating odor.
+First, our Honolulu dentist can provide a plastic tool called a tongue scraper that cleans away bacterial build-up on your tongue, significantly alleviating odor.
 Or, we can recommend a specially-prepared rinse or toothpaste designed to actually break-down the odor-causing sulfur bonds that cause bad breath.
 Finally, we may suspect a systemic or internal problem such as an infection or underlying condition, in which case we may recommend a visit with your family physician or specialist to identify the cause.

 Q: WHAT IS A CROWN, AND WHY MIGHT I NEED ONE?